ioksmio/Admin_Jira/11_Lab_6_Exercise1_Removing_&_Adding_Global_Permissions.md

 > b.
 In the `Make bulk changes` row, click `Delete` for the default group `jira-software-users`.
 Click `Delete` again to confirm.

-> c.
-Repeat this step to remove the `jira-servicedesk-users` group from Make bulk changes.
 **Note**: Because this site was updated from Jira Service Desk to Jira Service Management, the default group is still called jira-servicedesk-users.
 If it was a brand new site, the default group name would be jira-servicemanagement- users.
 3. Add global permissions to groups:
 > a.
 Scroll down to the `Grant Permission` section.